vmware-archive/vmware-cloud-sizer-companion-cli/CONTRIBUTING_DCO.md

 ## Getting started

+Two tools are required in order to contribute code - You must install [Git](https://git-scm.com/downloads) and [Python](https://www.python.org/downloads/).
 This tool is dependent on Python3 (specifically 3.10), you can find installation instructions for your operating system in the Python documentation (https://wiki.python.org/moin/BeginnersGuide/Download).

-To contribute to code through code commits, you will need an account with Github.

-## Contribution Flow

-This is a rough outline of what a contributor's workflow looks like:

-* Make a fork of the repository within your GitHub account
-* Create a topic branch in your fork from where you want to base your work
-* Make commits of logical units
-* Make sure your commit messages are with the proper format, quality and descriptiveness (see below)
-* Push your changes to the topic branch in your fork
-* Create a pull request containing that commit

-We follow the GitHub workflow and you can find more details on the [GitHub flow documentation](https://docs.github.com/en/get-started/quickstart/github-flow).
+After you have installed python, be sure to install dependencies.
 When you navigate to the project folder, you will find a requirements.txt file that lists all your Python packages.
 They can all be installed by running the following command on Linux/Mac:

 ```pip3 install -r requirements.txt```